-The purpose of the Center for Music and Performing Arts is to provide opportunities for academic study and training for students in various areas of Music Performance and Education.
+The purpose of the Center for Music Education and Performance is to provide opportunities for academic study and training for students in various areas of Music Performance and Education.

 The Center achieves its purpose for music and music education by providing comprehensive training in music for those preparing for music careers (leading to a B. M. degree in choral and instrumental music with or without teacher licensure) as well as for those who wish to receive music training on an elective basis.